Skip to content

 %%writefile pokemon_matcher/requirements.txt

-pandas == 1.4.2
+pandas == 2.2.2

 Now we create a deployment and a deployment version for the package in the cell above.

-# Zip the models
+# Zip the deployment package

 deployment_template = ubiops.DeploymentCreate(

-description='Match pokemon names to their stats',
+description="Match pokemon names to their stats",

 )